 When performed correctly, tear trough treatment can achieve a smoother, younger, more rejuvenated appearance, with a noticeable reduction in under-eye bags and deep lines.

 However, with an abundance of clinics and “medispas” now offering this treatment, unfortunately, not every practitioner who is performing it is highly qualified and has the specific knowledge and advanced technical experience needed to carry out the procedure effectively.
-As a result, we have seen a rise in tear trough filler complications that require correction by a skilled practitioner.
+As a result, we have seen a rise in dermal filler complications that require correction by a skilled practitioner.

-Tear trough fillers are most likely to go wrong when they are performed by unskilled practitioners, who lack the proper understanding of patient anatomy, may choose the wrong type of filler, or do not appropriately select patients suitable for this type of treatment.
+Dermal fillers are most likely to go wrong when they are performed by unskilled practitioners, who lack the proper understanding of patient anatomy, may choose the wrong type of filler, or do not appropriately select patients suitable for this type of treatment.

 A common problem encountered as a result of a practitioner using too much filler is the overfilling of the tear trough area, resulting in puffiness or noticeable lumps that may become more obvious when a patient smiles or when looking at the area from above.
 The tear trough area is subtle, so the aim of tear trough treatment should be to improve but not eliminate the area completely.

-Our solution to help correct the problem of an overfilled tear trough area is to dissolve the filler.
+As mentioned above, our solution to help correct the problem of an overfilled tear trough area is to dissolve the filler.
 Once this has settled, we can then apply the correct amount of filler, achieving a subtle change in appearance and the desired result of a younger, fresher you.

-Following tear trough filler, some patients may experience swelling under the eye area or in the mid-cheek region.
+Following tear trough under eye filler, some patients may experience swelling under the eye area or in the mid-cheek region.
 This occurs when filler is incorrectly placed above the orbicularis retaining ligament or is inserted under the skin too superficially.
 As fillers attract water, it can result in under-eye swelling where the solution is placed too close to the surface.

 The choice of filler product must also be carefully selected, as there are different types and they vary in the amount of water they attract and, therefore, the potential they have to cause swelling.
 A highly skilled practitioner will know which type is most appropriate.